madhu-dhudhu/profileguard/README.md

 - **Heavy Gaussian noise remains our weakest condition** (82% accuracy vs. 96%+ on most other transforms).
 More noise-specific training data or a denoising pre-processing step could close this gap.
 - **Confidently wrong predictions:** some misclassifications occur with 90%+ confidence rather than being flagged as uncertain.
 Calibration techniques (e.g. temperature scaling) would help route uncertain cases to human review rather than auto-deciding.
 - **Error direction varies by corruption type:** blur pushes errors toward false negatives while other conditions are more mixed, meaning a deployed system can't assume a single "safe" failure direction.
 - **Potential fairness concerns:** in a small error-sample review, false positives clustered among female subjects and false negatives among male subjects, and false negatives disproportionately involved subjects wearing glasses.
-These patterns need validation at larger scale with demographic-aware evaluation before deployment — we did not have demographic labels available to confirm this rigorously in the hackathon timeframe.
+These patterns need validation at larger scale with demographic-aware evaluation before deployment.
+We did not have demographic labels available to confirm this rigorously in the hackathon timeframe.
 - **Single dataset source:** trained and tested on one face dataset (StyleGAN-generated).
 Generalization to newer generator architectures (diffusion-based face generators, more recent GANs) is untested and likely weaker without additional fine-tuning data.
 - **Given more time**, we would: expand training data to include diffusion-generated faces (not just GAN-generated), add confidence calibration, and run a proper fairness audit across demographic subgroups.